Eye Movement Desensitization

 8. Reevaluation – At the start of each new session, your therapist will revisit your thoughts, feelings, beliefs about the event as well as your distress level to assess how progress is going.
 Together, you may identify and address additional traumatic memories to reprocess in subsequent sessions.

-Research on EMDR shows it reduces negative trauma and PTSD symptoms like intrusive thoughts, nightmares, and flashbacks.
-It also helps people who have experienced trauma let go of past events that have been keeping them stuck.
-The feelings of powerlessness and distress change as your brain learns to soothe itself.
+Research shows that EMDR therapy is highly effective in reducing the overwhelming symptoms of trauma and PTSD, such as intrusive thoughts, nightmares, and flashbacks.
+It helps you release the grip of past events that have kept you feeling stuck, transforming feelings of powerlessness into resilience as your brain learns to calm and soothe itself.

 EMDR also helps with anxiety and depression